-Instagram continues growth at a fast pace, and Facebook advertisers are becoming more accustomed to considering Instagram as a placement for their campaigns.
+Instagram continues growth at a fast pace, and Facebook advertisers are becoming more accustomed to considering Instagram as a placement for their The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve..
 At the same time, Instagram continues adding new features that make ad setup easier than ever.

 With Instagram recently passing the 1 billion monthly active user mark, advertisers may wonder just how large is their potential Instagram target audience?
 Thankfully, there are tools available to help answer this question.
 We can use these to compare audience sizes on Instagram and Facebook.

 We normally recommend you focus on specific The campaign objective is the ultimate goal for your Facebook ad.
 Your selection will impact options, including optimization and delivery., rather than merely audience sizes, when prioritizing ad placements and activities.
 However, with the growth of Instagram, many businesses ask if they should be planning a more permanent presence on the platform, or if they should consider creating campaign assets specifically for Instagram use.

 Though Facebook has made it easier to simply use Instagram as another place to publish your ads, my recommendation is to create specific assets optimized for each platform whenever possible.

 This is particularly important to harness emergent options, such as Instagram Stories.
 While you could have a standard static image that appears in this type of placement, more dynamic assets that are customized specifically for this purpose are far more likely to perform better.

 Audience size can be an initial “yardstick” metric to better understand how important Instagram may be to your objectives.
 You may even be surprised to find that Facebook is much larger than you had expected!

 To estimate audience sizes, we can create a “dummy” campaign.
 This means we’re going to create a campaign that we won’t actually use or make live, but one that can give us an understanding about a particular target audience.